Duration: 3 years full time

 - Grade 7 ABRSM (where applicants are unable to take Grade 7, video evidence may be acceptable)

 - Applicants without A-level in Music or pass in Grade 7 Music Theory may be eligible for the Intensive Theory entry.
 This requires Music GCSE grade A/7 or equivalent, plus performance at Grade 7 level.
 In term 1 you will be required to take Fundamentals of Music Theory, an intensive music literacy course.

 - Students wishing to take Solo Performance options will need to be of Grade 8 level in performance at point of entry.

-- At least five GCSEs at grade A*- C or 9-4 including English and Mathematics.
+- Five GCSEs graded A*-C or 9-4 including English and Maths.

 Where an applicant is taking the EPQ alongside A-levels, the EPQ will be taken into consideration and result in lower A-level grades being required.
 For students who are from backgrounds or personal circumstances that mean they are generally less likely to go to university you may be eligible for an alternative lower offer.
 Follow the link to learn more about our contextual offers.

 All teaching at Royal Holloway (apart from some language courses) is in English.
 You will therefore need to have good enough written and spoken English to cope with your studies right from the start of your course.

 - IELTS: 7.0 overall.
 Writing 7.0.
 No other subscore lower than 5.5.

 - Pearson Test of English: 69 overall.
 Writing 69.
 No other subscore lower than 51.

 - Trinity College London Integrated Skills in English (ISE): ISE IV.